rokath/trice/docs/TriceUserGuide.md

 Side note: If you look in detail at the *Trice* code you will see that a `TRICE8( "%d", 1 )` takes the same amount of transfer data as `TRICE( "%d", 1 )` and is even a bit slower because of the internal masking.
 But using `TRICE8( "%d%d%d%d%d%d%d%d%d%d%d%d", 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 ;` instead of `TRICE( "%d%d%d%d%d%d%d%d%d%d%d%d", 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 ;` will reduce the transfer bytes by 24 bytes.

-When performing `trice update` the source (tree) is parsed and in result this line changes to
+When performing `trice insert` the source (tree) is parsed and in result this line changes to

 ```c
 TRICE8( Id(12345), "time is %d:%d:%d\n", hour, min, sec);